 $330 per semester

 Residential Hall Residents: Available Options: 5-Day or 7- Day

-Choosing the right meal plan depends on how often you think you might dine at Subway or purchase items from the C-Store or POD Express.
+Choosing the right meal plan depends on how often you think you might dine at The Norton Go Shop or purchase items from The Cellar or The Attic.
 These venues only accept Panther Bucks.
 The 5-Day All Access meal plan includes $400 in Panther Bucks versus the 7-Day $100.
 If you think you'll dine in "The Caf" the majority of the time, the 7-Day All-Access meal plan may be the plan for you.
 The majority of residential hall students select the 5-Day All Access plan for the higher Panther Bucks balance.

 Hilltop Apartment Residents: Available Options: Apartment Plan, 5-Day, or 7-Day

 The Apartment Plan is designed with your apartment kitchen in mind.
-The $750 Panther Bucks can be used at the C-Store and POD Express to stock your kitchen and still have enough left over to use at Subway.
+The $750 Panther Bucks can be used at The Cellar and The Attic to stock your kitchen and still have enough left over to use at The Norton Go Shop.
 The Apartment plan also includes150 Caf meal plan swipes.
 If you think you need less Panther Bucks and more unlimited swipes, select the 5-Day or 7-Day plan instead.

 Commuter Students: Available Options: Any Student Meal Plan